Difference Between Public Cloud and Private Cloud

-Cloud computing is a way of providing IT infrastructure to customer, it is not just a set of product to be implemented.
-For any service to be a cloud service, the following five criteria need to be fulfilled –
+Cloud computing is a way of providing IT infrastructure to customers, it is not just a set of products to be implemented.
+For any service to be a cloud service, the following five criteria need to be fulfilled as follows:

-- On demand self-service: Decision of starting and stopping of service depends on customers without direct interaction with providers.
+- On-demand self-service: Decision of starting and stopping service depends on customers without direct interaction with providers.

-- Resource Pooling: Provider create a pool of resources and dynamically allocate it to customers.
+- Resource Pooling: Provider creates a pool of resources and dynamically allocates them to customers.

-- Rapid Elasticity: The services provided by provider must be easily expandable and quick.
+- Rapid Elasticity: The services provided by the provider must be easily expandable and quick.

 - Measured Services: Provider must measure the usage of service and charge it accordingly.
-Tracking of usage is also helpful in improving services.
+Tracking usage is also helpful in improving services.

 Computing in which service provider makes all resources public over the internet.
 It is connected to the public Internet.
 Service provider serves resources such as virtual machines, applications, storage, etc to the general public over the internet.
 It may be free of cost or with minimal pay-per-usage.
 It is available for public display, Google uses the cloud to run some of its applications like google docs, google drive or YouTube, etc.